 In the U.S., vaccines have greatly reduced or eliminated many infectious diseases that once routinely killed or harmed infants, children, and adults.
 However, the viruses and bacteria that cause these diseases still exist, and you can still get these diseases if you aren't vaccinated.
 Lewis-Clark State College places a high priority on preventing the spread of infectious diseases such as influenza, meningitis, pertussis (whooping cough), HPV (human papillomavirus), hepatitis B, measles/mumps/rubella (MMR) , chicken pox (varicella), and tetanus/diphtheria.

 To promote the health and well-being of the campus community, Student Health Services offers preventive information on these diseases, as well as supplying many immunizations that are available for specific diseases.
-Although Lewis-Clark State College does not require students to have vaccinations as a condition of enrollment, we strongly encourage these vaccinations to protect the students, staff and faculty of this campus community.
+Although Lewis-Clark State College does not require students to have vaccinations as a condition of enrollment, we strongly encourage these vaccinations to protect the students, staff, and faculty of this campus community.
 All LCSC students, full and part-time, are eligible to utilize services at Student Health, located in the Sam Glenn Complex, Room 205.
 Student Health Services provides the following vaccines:

-Following are the recommended immunization schedules for adults and adolescents.
-These schedules are approved by the Centers for Disease Control and Prevention’s Advisory Committee on Immunization Practices (www.cdc.gov/vaccines/recs/acip)
+The following is the recommended Category A immunization schedule for adults.
+This schedule is approved by the Centers for Disease Control and the Advisory Committee on Immunization Practices (ACIP).

 For individual program requirements go to Nursing & Health Science.

 Please consult your clinician regarding these vaccines.
-Some of the vaccines are available at Student Health Services (208) 792-2251 and at North Central District Health Department (208) 799-3100.
+Required vaccines are available at Student Health Services.
+Please call (208) 792-2251 for information.